Jisjo/ansible_docker-build-and-push-to-dockerhub/README.md

 ![Images](https://github.com/Jisjo/ansible_docker-build-and-push-to-dockerhub/blob/main/Diagram-ansible-1.png)

+> #### Step 1
+> Ansible will connect to the build server.
+All dockerization operations will run on this server.

+>  #### Step 2
+>  To build the container pushing the Docker file and flask app from the git repo.

+> #### Step 3
+> Created Docker image is pushing to docker hub.

 ---

 ## Overview

 In this demo, we will be provisioning the following :

-- Install packages: git, docker and its required dependencies to run the playbook on build server.
+- Install packages: git, docker, and its required dependencies to run the playbook on the build server.
-- Clone the git repository to remote build server.
+- Clone the git repository to the remote build server.
-- Build and push the image created image to DockerHub after login to the dockerHub.
+- Build and push the image-created image to DockerHub after login in to the docker hub.
 ---

 ## Requirements